 When 37007 reaches 200 Chic Points, he will be in the Style Council!

 If I had a fashion line, I would use models of different sizes – because, while clothes do look better on rail-thin models, I would want buyers to have an idea of how the clothes would look on their bodies, too.
-I don’t know what I’d name it, though…posted about 5 years ago
+I don’t know what I’d name it, though…posted over 5 years ago

 “If I had a fashion line, I would use models of different sizes – because, while clothes do look better on rail-thin models, I would want buyers to have an idea of how the clothes would look on their bodies, too.
 I don’t know what I’d name it, though…”

-I think everyone appreciates the sentiment that goes behind this, but the realities of producing samples for runway shows usually demand that you have relatively uniform models, in case of last minute emergencies, substitutions, etc. But I would love to see more people (particularly today’s fashion students) pushing the boundaries of how we present and buy fashion.posted about 5 years ago
+I think everyone appreciates the sentiment that goes behind this, but the realities of producing samples for runway shows usually demand that you have relatively uniform models, in case of last minute emergencies, substitutions, etc. But I would love to see more people (particularly today’s fashion students) pushing the boundaries of how we present and buy fashion.posted over 5 years ago

 I’ve always thought of naming something (a band, clothing line, restaurant, etc) Naperville, after my hometown.
-Naperville is the typical white, conservative, rich neighborhood from the Chicago Suburbs and naming something a little edgier after it would be ironic.posted about 5 years ago
+Naperville is the typical white, conservative, rich neighborhood from the Chicago Suburbs and naming something a little edgier after it would be ironic.posted over 5 years ago

 I’d name mine Liv & Love.